 TRAVEL TO MARS FOR THE DAY

-In this all-new program, students travel to the Red Planet for a day to live and work on Mars Base 1.
+In this captivating program, students travel to the Red Planet for a day to live and work on Mars Base 1 as a part of the Astronaut Training Experience® Center - Exploring with Lockheed Martin.
 Set in a landscape of the future, Rookie Astronaut teams have the unique opportunity to travel to Mars through the Mars Transporter Vehicle.
 Once there, work through the challenges of living on the Martian surface: manage the Base Operations Center on Mars, grow and harvest plants in the Botany Lab, and collect and analyze data that will be sent to real NASA scientists.
 Rookie Astronauts will also need to optimize energy intake for the Base by programming robots to clear debris from solar panels.

 Your students will leave Mars with a better understanding of how to adapt to life away from Earth.
 It is an experience unlike any other on the planet!
 View available dates below.

 Time: 5 - 7 hours, beginning at 9:30 AM

 Trainees: Individuals or groups, ages 10 and older

 Price: $150 (plus tax)